If you’ve started using Minoxidil (the active ingredient in Rogaine) and have begun experiencing hair shedding, you might be panicking.

-So, while this temporary phase might feel discouraging - not all hope is lost.
+So, while this temporary phase might feel discouraging - remember that it is part of the process.

 Minoxidil immediately starts to positively impact your hair growth.
 However, you may not see noticeable changes in your hair for 2-4 months.

-Here at Strut, we are passionate about helping those who are experiencing hair loss gain their confidence back with prescription-only hair loss products.
-If you have questions about the use of Minoxidil, you can book a free 15-minute hair loss consultation with our medical team.
-We’re here to help you get your Strut back.
+Here at Strut, we are passionate about helping those who are experiencing hair loss gain their confidence back with prescription-only oral and topical hair loss products with combinations of active ingredients like Finasteride, Dutasteride, and Minoxidil.

 We even offer a gentle, unisex, non-DHT modulating, hair booster formulation with topical caffeine and melatonin (very cool, we know).